Doesn't seem familiar? Jump to the "Ultra" help about accessing tests.

 You can make changes to existing tests and change where they appear on your Course Content page.
 Be aware that if you change an existing test that students can access, some students may have started their submissions.

-Press the Move icon in a test's row and move it to a new location.
+Press the Drag to reorder icon in a test's row to move it to a new location.
 You can also move a test into a folder.

 In a test's row, open the menu to access the Edit and Delete functions.

 You can change the test's due date and grade unit at any time, even after students have made submissions.
 Students' statuses, scores, and grade units will update also.